ishi0026/portfolio/README.md

 However, the validation check produced errors, so I re-read the ARIA class content and documentation.
 I also took advice from my professor and learned that there are several fixed names.

-# What have you learned by creating your web portfolio?
+# What have I learned by creating my web portfolio?
 I learned about the rich features of bootstrap.
 It was very interesting to be able to implement parts of the site that I had previously implemented by writing many lines of css by adding a single sentence in the HTML.
 For example, I had a hard time with the margins of text and buttons in midterm, but I learned how to use simple words like mb in bootstrap.